Ciro23/tino-blog/README.md

 ## Colors...

-Yes, I did steal some colors from the color palette of GitHub, as they're perfect and I'm no good designer.
+Yes, I did steal some colors from the color palette of GitHub, as it's perfect, and I'm no good designer.